qatalog/gcp-config-node/README.md

 ## Can schema properties be nested?

-Yes,
+Yes.
-schema properties can be nested to arbitrary depth, generating the equivalent tree structure in the returned config object:
+Schema properties can be nested to arbitrary depth, generating the equivalent tree structure in the returned config object: